Link Search Menu Expand Document

 Package::moduleIs(string $moduleId, string $status): bool

-Allows to check the status for a given Module::id().
+Used to check the status for a given Module::id().
+The following statuses are available:

 Status Description